- Mobile device management allows companies to monitor, track, and secure mobile phones, laptops, and tablets that employees use for work.

 The use of both company-owned and employee-owned mobile devices in the workplace has exploded in the past several years.
 This trend, along with today’s mobile workforce, has enabled companies to deliver faster, more efficient service to customers and greater workforce efficiency and productivity.

-But there's a downside, and it's a serious one.
-How does an organization effectively monitor, manage and secure all employee-owned and company-owned devices and their disparate applications and operating systems, no matter where they're deployed and used?
+But there’s a downside, and it’s a serious one: How does an organization effectively monitor, manage and secure all devices (both employee-owned and company-owned) and their disparate applications and operating systems, no matter where they’re deployed and used?

-Mobile device management (MDM) is a type of security software used by company IT departments to monitor, manage and secure employees' mobile devices (whether issued by the company or owned by the employee) that are used in the organization.
+Mobile device management (MDM) is a type of security software that company IT departments use to monitor, manage, and secure any mobile devices that are used in the organization, whether issued by the company or owned by the employee.
+MDM is also sometimes called EMM, or enterprise mobility management.

-These mobile devices include laptops, smartphones, tablets and other mobile hardware.
-MDM secures apps, policies and permissions across platforms and multiple mobile service providers – it reduces risk to organizations and safeguards their networks and data assets.
-[Read related article from our sister site Tom's IT Pro: Best Mobile Device Management Solutions]
+Devices that can be managed by MDM and EMM include laptops, smartphones, tablets and other mobile hardware.
+This software secures apps, policies, and permissions across platforms and multiple mobile service providers.
+It reduces risk to organizations and safeguards their networks and data assets.

-MDM solutions typically include the following broad functions:
+MDM and EMM solutions typically include these broad functions: